REDENALL,

 on 13th September 1915.
 Born Redinghall, Norfolk.
 Enlisted Harleston.

-No known grave.
-Commemorated on 7th Field Ambulance Cemetery, Turkey.
-Sp.
-Mem.
-C.
+Grave lost.
+Commemorated in 7th Field Ambulance Cemetery, Turkey.

 WARNES |